stopsopa/envprocessor/README.md

 npx envprocessor --mask "^(TERM_|USER|HOME)" --verbose --debug \
     --enrichModule node_modules/envprocessor/enrich.js var/preprocessed.js var/dist/prep.js
 # mask above is just an example, probably you will not want to expose USER env var ...
-# thiat will generate two files: var/preprocessed.js var/dist/prep.js
+# that will generate two files: var/preprocessed.js var/dist/prep.js
 # and will add some extra env vars by executing custom script
 # in this case it is node_modules/envprocessor/enrich.js
-# but you can use this one as an example and create your own
+# but you can use this one as an template and create your own

-# I would create these "added" env vars "synthetic env vars".
+# One can name these "added" env vars a "synthetic env vars".
 # Because it can be anything you like but those
 # will not exist in original backend environment as real pod env vars

 # the same way as you don't expose all env vars from the backend,
 # here you will have env vars which will only exist in the browser

-# you might also provide mask using env var injected into the pod during creation
-# if you wish,
+# you might also provide mask using env var injected into the pod during creation if you wish,
 # this way we have to just tell the tool which env var to use to get the mask like:

 export MASK="^(TERM_|USER|HOME)"